Toowong and District Historical Society Inc.

 Our meetings

 Where : The Society meets at the West Toowong Bowls Club, Bywong Street, West Toowong.
 (Unless advised otherwise).
-Members and guests are invited to bring their own tea or coffee to drink before the meeting starts.
+Morning tea is served after the meeting.
 Please note that the West Toowong Bowls Club bar opens at 11.00 am.
 As well as the usual drinks, snacks and non-alcoholic drinks are available for purchase.

 When: Fourth Friday of the month (except December) from 10 a.m.-12 noon